audunsh/evince/README.md

 evince
 ===============================

+Creating learning experiences in the microscopic realm.

-A visualization module for the HSP environment
+Evince is a visualization module for the <a href="https://hylleraas.readthedocs.io/en/latest/">Hylleraas Software Platform</a>.

-Author: Audun Skau Hansen
+Authored by Audun Skau Hansen, summer 2022

 Installation
 ------------